 Location ownership & operation

-The dirty little secret of the virtual mail industry is this: most company DO NOT own and operate their own addresses.
-This is contracted out to small mail centers, UPS/FedEx stores and WeWork locations.
+The dirty little secret of the virtual mail industry is this: most companies DO NOT own and operate their own addresses.
+Instead, a service provider manages and delivers the functionality of virtual mailbox locations.
+This is contracted out to small mail centers, UPS/FedEx stores, and WeWork locations.

 As an example, the Google Street view of this iPostal1 “Standard address” is actually the Knox Street Postal Center (read the full iPostal1 review here).